 Meter node

 Increments a specified metric key each time evaluation passes through the node.

-Learn more about the Meter metric type in Monitoring metric types .
+You can find information on the Meter metric type in Monitoring metric types .
 The metric is exposed in all available interfaces, as described in Monitor AM instances.